Canon 1300D vs G9X Mark II

 - More compact: Is smaller (98x58mm vs 129x101mm) and will fit more readily into a bag.

-- Less heavy: Has a lower weight even though it has a lens build in (unlike the 1300D).
+- Less heavy: Has a lower weight even though it has a lens built in (unlike the 1300D).

 - More modern: Was introduced somewhat (9 months) more recently.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1300D or the G9X Mark II.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1300D and the G9X Mark II in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 Other camera comparisons